arangodb/arangodb/Documentation/Books/Manual/DataModeling/Views/ViewMethods.md

 `view.rename(new-name)`

 Renames a view using the *new-name*.
-The *new-name* must not already be used by a different collection or view. *new-name* must also be a valid view name.
+The *new-name* must not already be used by a different view. *new-name* must also be a valid view name.
 For more information on valid view names please refer to the [naming conventions](../NamingConventions/README.md).